Pirates vs. Cardinals Player Props Betting Odds

 Reynolds Stats

-- Reynolds hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .292 with two doubles, a home run and three RBI.
+- Reynolds will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .318 with three doubles, a walk and three RBI.

 Reynolds Recent Games